Jeanne Duval: Relationship dynamics

-Baudelaire immortalized Duval in his poetry, frequently referring to her as La Vénus Noire (The Black Venus).
+Baudelaire immortalized Jeanne Duval in his poetry, frequently referring to her as La Vénus Noire (The Black Venus).
 Although she was one of Baudelaire's many lovers, she was his "mistress of mistresses."
 Théodore de Banville, a close friend of Baudelaire, believed that Duval was the sole woman Baudelaire genuinely loved.
-Baudelaire exchanged drawings and discussed Duval with his friend Apollonie Sabatier, whom he referred to as his la Vénus Blanche and angelic muse, even illustrating Duval's profile in her album.
+Baudelaire exchanged drawings and discussed Jeanne Duval with his friend Apollonie Sabatier, whom he referred to as his la Vénus Blanche and angelic muse, even illustrating Duval's profile in her album.
 Sabatier inscribed this in her edition of Les Fleurs du mal, adding "his ideal" beneath it.

-Baudelaire and Duval's life together reflected strife, dependence, and mutual manipulation, shaped partly by the racial tensions that permeated post-Haitian Revolution (1804) France.
-Baudelaire imposed imperialist and sexist views onto Duval, accusing her of being ungrateful and unloving.
-He claimed she would ruin his work if given the opportunity and attempted to "discipline" her in accordance with colonial attitudes towards women of color.
-As time passed, Baudelaire ensnared Duval in mounting debts.
-Ultimately, her racial identity and independence were at odds with Baudelaire's possessiveness and fantasies, intensifying the conflict in their relationship.